Tag Archives: Immaculate Heart of Mary

 This prayer is from the consecration of all individuals and peoples of the world to the Immaculate Heart of Mary in 1984 by Saint John Paul II.
 It took place in St. Peter’s Square on March 25, 1984.

-The feast day of the Our Lady of Lourdes will be celebrated on February 11th by the Catholic Church.
+The Feast Day of Our Lady of Lourdes will be celebrated on February 11th by the Catholic Church.
 Why do Catholics ask Mary to pray for them?
 What is the meaning of this feast day?
 What do the saints say about Mary?
 The early church had great reverence for Mary, the Mother of God.
 Because she gave birth to Jesus, Mary was full of Grace…literally!
 Just as Adam and Eve were created without sin, it is believed that Mary also was created without the stain of original sin.
 Mary’s Heart was Immaculate….free from any stain of sin, both original sin and personal sin.
 Mary was not God, however.
 All worship goes to the Trinity…the Father, the Son, and the Holy Spirit.
 Mary was an instrument used by God to bring Jesus into the world.
 We know Jesus honored and loved His Mother.
 Are we not called to imitate Jesus?
 There are many prayers and quotes by the saints for us to learn about the beliefs of the early Church.

 Our Lady of Lourdes